deckgo/deckdeckgo/doc/slides/slides.md

 ## Background

 Beside slides and templates, a [DeckDeckGo] deck could also contains a customized element `background` which could be injected using a dedicated `slot`.
 This element inherit the length of the all presentation.
-This option is handy for example in case you would like to have a background which would evolve while you where presenting your slides.
+This option is handy for example in case you would like to have a background which follows your presentation.

 ### Example